lemlac/mulem/docs/reference.md

 - `\(` = lambda
 - `\\` = raw string

+Some languages (such as Zig) also use `\\` for multi-line strings, so the syntax wouldn't be foreign to those programmers.

 ### Arrays

 Array types are declared with square brackets around their type (`[T]`).
 A number before a colon `:` makes it a fixed length array `[N;T]`.
 Arrays are statically sized when written `[N;T]`, while `[T]` is the dynamic form.
 Items are separated with commas (`,`).
 Index is done with the `^[]` and `.[]` operators.